agc93/beatvortex/docs/content/en/docs/usage/playlists.md

 If you're currently using Mod Assistant to install your playlists, you should also be aware of a few things:

 - Enabling playlist link handling in your Vortex settings will likely prevent Mod Assistant from handling those links.
 - Installing a playlist with Vortex will separately install each song in the playlist as a manageable mod in Vortex.
-Your mod list could get very long, very fast.